Welcome to the student information page.

 On this page, you will find information on a variety of topics that you may encounter during your time here as well as after graduation.
 If you need further assistance on any of these topics please contact us at 610-683-4485 or RegOffice@kutztown.edu

 Please click on the arrow next to the topic for further information.

 - Make an appointment to see your advisor to select your semester courses.

-- You advisor will remove your "Advisor Registration Block" upon conclusion of your advising appointment.
+- Your advisor will remove your "Advisor Registration Block" upon the conclusion of your advising appointment.